raspberrypilearning/see-like-a-bat/worksheet2.md

 ## Taking it further

-1. Why not make a second one, so that you can have a pair of gloves and have _binocular bat vision_?
+1. Why not make a second one, so that you can have a pair of gloves and have binocular bat vision?

 2. Try playing around with the mathematics of turning distance into a vibration intensity.
-Can you make the device _more_ sensitive at closer distances?
+Can you make the device more sensitive at closer distances?

 3. Why not sew an ultrasonic into the collar of a jacket, so you can detect when someone is sneaking up on you from behind?